robertkuhn4512/NETWORK_TOOLS/readme.md

 - Vault will **not** regenerate the value on read.
 - To rotate, you re-run the seeding process (or build a dedicated rotation workflow) and write a new value.

-If you want dynamic per-request credentials/keys, use a Vault secrets engine designed for that (e.g., Database secrets engine, Transit, etc.), not KV.
+If you want dynamic per-request credentials/keys, use a Vault secrets engine designed for that (for example: Database secrets engine, Transit, PKI), not KV.

----

 ## 4. postgres